 This conceptual framework went on to underpin a lifetime of work, as Sander continued to document people across the many strata of German society.
 Each subject – regardless of perceived social status or occupation – was photographed in the same objective manner; including farmers, industrialists, secretaries, aristocrats, the homeless, disabled people and those living on the margins of society.
 Each portrait held up a mirror to the country’s changing economic situation and has inspired generations of visual artists – including Walker Evans and Diane Arbus, Tina Barney, Rineke Dijkstra, and Bernd and Hilla Becher.

-Men Without Masks runs from 18 May.
+Men Without Masks runs until 28 July.
 Find out more here.

 1. Secretary at West German radio in Cologne 1931, printed by August Sander in the 1950s from the portfolio People of the 20th century, III The woman, 17 The woman in intellectual and practical occupation gelatin silver photograph 29 x 22 cm Die Photographische Sammlung/SK Stiftung Kultur, August Sander Archiv, Cologne © Die Photographische Sammlung/SK Stiftung Kultur – August Sander Archiv, Cologne.
 Licensed by Viscopy, Sydney